Money supply

-In macroeconomics, the money supply (or money stock) refers to the total volume of currency held by the public at a particular point in time.
+In macroeconomics, money supply (or money stock) refers to the total volume of money held by the public at a particular point in time.
 There are several ways to define "money", but standard measures usually include currency in circulation (i.e. physical cash) and demand deposits (depositors' easily accessed assets on the books of financial institutions).
-The central bank of a country may use a definition of what constitutes legal tender for its purposes.
+Money supply data is recorded and published, usually by the national statistical agency or the central bank of the country.
+Empirical money supply measures are usually named M1, M2, M3, etc., according to how wide a definition of money they embrace.
+The precise definitions vary from country to country, in part depending on national financial institutional traditions.